LNF970203/featurization-deployment/README.md

 Deployment issues?
 - Several issues when we use the serverless architecture.
     - Install tensorflow (Will need AWS EFS)
-    - API GAtEWAY timeout 29 seconds
+    - API GATEWAY timeout 29 seconds
 - High cost to address these issues.

 How to solver?